dgrauet/cline-rules/Workflows/self-improving-cline.md

 <options>["Yes — reflect", "No — end workflow"]</options>
 </ask_followup_question>
 ```
-If “No — end workflow”, conclude and stop.
+If "No — end workflow", conclude and stop.

 ## 3) Identify Active Rules (Best‑Effort)

 - Workspace rules: `.clinerules/` (if present in the current project)
-- Global rules: user’s global Rules directory (if accessible from this environment)
+- Global rules: user's global Rules directory (if accessible from this environment)

 Attempt to list workspace rules:
 ```xml